 - Conducting risk-based assessments

-- Identifying the employment levels your organisation is deploying:
+- Identifying the workforce your organisation is deploying:

 - Which roles will be affected?

 - Which workers can be replaced?

 - Classifying and communicating with the affected workforce

 - Freelance options: becoming an employee versus rising rates

 - Are your IT systems robust enough?

 - Making the best choices for your organisation and workforce